 Recording this information will help you:

-If you or a loved one is experiencing symptoms of bipolar psychosis, it is important to seek help right away.
-Contact a mental health professional or emergency services for immediate help.
+Be sure to talk with your doctor or a mental health professional if you have experienced symptoms of bipolar disorder, including bipolar psychosis.
+If you or a loved one is actively experiencing symptoms of bipolar psychosis and is at risk for becoming violent toward themselves or others, it is important to seek help right away.
+Call emergency services for immediate help.

 What Is The Difference Between Bipolar Psychosis And Schitzo Affective Disorder With Bipolar 1?

-Become a member to get even more:
+Become a member to get even more

 A MyDepressionTeam Member